 Each of these profiles can be loaded at any moment.

-Last, but not least, part of your work can be defined as a template.
-This means that you can give a name to some of the actions you currently do (for example add a gate, synchronize it, open a new tab, make a limitation in it...) and this operation will be completely automatic when you recall it for a similar file: avoid errors, save time and put your efforts on the real work of analysis!
+An important part of your work can be defined as a template.
+This means that you can give a name to some of the actions you currently do (for example add a gate, synchronize it, open a new tab, make a limitation in it, define analysis operators and zone of analysis, etc.) and this operation will be completely automatic when you recall it for a similar file: avoid errors, save time and put your efforts on the real work of analysis!

 Delay laws calculator

-CIVA UT analysis includes all possibilities of CIVA UT regarding Delay laws computation (see previous description of the CIVA UT inspection simulation module for more details).
+This module includes all possibilities of CIVA UT regarding Delay Laws computation (see previous description of the CIVA UT inspection simulation module for more details).

 Beam Calculation and Delay laws export (optional)